This page contains unmarked spoilers for this film, Logan, and Deadpool. You Have Been Warned!

 - Cable saves his family without resorting to murder (well, child murder anyway) and is inspired by Deadpool's actions to become a genuine hero.

 - A darkly humorous one for Dopinder.
 He finally kills someone at the end of the movie!

 - Empathy Doll Shot: The burned teddy bear at Cable's home after Firefist's assault on his wife and daughter.

-- Enemy Mine: Cable reluctantly joins forces with Deadpool and co. in the third act as he couldn't take on both Russell and Juggernaut alone.
+- Enemy Mine: Cable reluctantly joins forces with Deadpool and co. in the third act, as he can't take on both Russell and Juggernaut alone.

 - Everything Is Racist: Deadpool accuses Cable of being a racist because one of the dozens of mutants he killed in the prison called himself "Black Tom" (despite being white).
 He repeats the accusation when Cable asks Dopinder to turn off the radio in his cab.Cable: I'm not a racist, you idiot.

 - Evil Feels Good: Russell will enjoy killing the Headmaster and all the orphans, which is the start of path to becoming the psychopath who kills Cable's family.
 After Wade's intervention, Russell doesn't do that.
 Instead it's Dopinder who gets hit with this trope.
-He's happy to have killed the Headmaster and wanting to do that to more people.
+He's happy to have killed the headmaster and is more excited than ever to become a contract killer.

 - Extranormal Prison: The Ice Box, a penitentiary for mutant criminals.

 - Failed Attempt at Drama: Cable manages to kidnap Weasel with the intent of torturing information of Russel's movements out of him, giving a To the Pain speech as he does it... only for Weasel to interrupt, pointing out his low pain threshold and freely giving him everything he wants to know.